GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

   **Chromium&nbsp;105** at which time a warning message will be shown in the Chrome DevTools Issue panel.

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/unDM9iaTcPDbedQ3dL84.png", alt="Chrome DevTools Issues panel with a warning that reads Web SQL in non-secure contexts is deprecated and will be removed in M107.
-Please use Web Storage or Indexed Database.", width="800", height="158" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/unDM9iaTcPDbedQ3dL84.png", alt="Chrome DevTools Issues panel with a warning that reads Web SQL in non-secure contexts is deprecated.", width="800", height="158" %}

 - [🔮 In the future.]
 Web SQL access in **insecure contexts** will be completely removed in a later milestone.